-In addition to tuition, estimated costs for students who complete the entire Level I program listed below are books, \$1,168; class fees, \$147; equipment and supplies, \$416; testing fee, \$280.
+In addition to tuition, estimated costs for students who complete the entire Level I program listed below are books, \$1,945; class fees, \$147; universal access fee, \$200; equipment and supplies, \$430; testing fee, \$280.
 Contact the Financial Aid Office at 503-399-5018 to find out if you qualify for help with these costs.

 After successfully completing the required 50 credits of the first year of the Nursing program, you will be awarded a Certificate of Completion.
 You must earn grades of C or better in all required courses.
-Completion of this level qualifies you to apply to the Oregon State Board of Nursing to take the exam to become a licensed practical nurse (LPN).
+Completion of this level qualifies you to apply to take the National Council Licensure Exam (NCLEX-PN) to become a licensed practical nurse (LPN).

-Course Title Credit Hours

-Term 1

-BI232 Human Anatomy and Physiology4

-NUR106 Fundamentals of Nursing9

-PSY201 General Psychology-Biological Emphasis

-Term 2

-BI233 Human Anatomy and Physiology 4

-NUR108 Care of Acutely Ill Patients and Developing

-Families 1

-PSY237 Life Span Development

-Term 3

-BI234 Microbiology4

-NUR109 Care of Acutely Ill Patients and Developing

-Families 2

-WR121 English Composition-Exposition (or higher) 3

-NT 4 TEL 1 (1 11 1 1 1 1 1 1 1 1 1 1 1

-Note: The number of clock hours required for the above courses is higher than the number of credit hours.
-Details about clock hours for each course can be found in the Course Descriptions section of this catalog.
-Nursing courses are a combination of classroom and clinical hours with each classroom credit hour equal to one clock hour per week and each clinical credit hour equal to three clock hours per week.
+Course Term 1 Title Credit Hours BI232 NUR106 PSY201 Term 2 Human Anatomy and Physiology .
+Fundamentals of Nursing General Psychology-Biological Emp BI233 NUR108 Human Anatomy and Physiology .
+Care of Acutely Ill Patients and Dev Families 1 reloping PSY237 Life Span Development Term 3 BI234 NUR109 Microbiology Care of Acutely Ill Patients and Dev Families 2 eloping WR121 English Composition-Exposition (or the number of found in the C combination of nber of clock hours required for the above cours f credit hours.
+Details about clock hours for each Course Descriptions section of this catalog.
+Nurs of classroom and clinical hours with each classro clock hour per week and each clinical credit hour n course can be sing courses are a som credit hour equal to one clock hour per week and each clinical credit hour equal to thre clock hours per week.
 Preparation time for class and clinical experiences is outside the clock hours required for each course.